Princess Celestia: It's nothing, really.

 - Favouritism Flip Flop: The great majority of the Canterlot elite acts like this when Fancypants says he loves Twilight's simple dress.

 - Friend or Idol Decision: Rarity has to decide whether to spend time with the upper-class ponies in Canterlot or make a dress for and attend Twilight's birthday party back home.
-She ends up choosing her friends, but things work out for her in both ways, keeping her connections in Canterlot thanks to Fancypants.
+She ends up choosing her friends, but things work out for her in both ways (Her friends, upon learning her conflict, encourage her make her social contacts for her business and Fancypants helps swing public favor her way as well) keeping her connections in Canterlot thanks to Fancypants.

 - Good Ol' Boy: Hayseed is a positive version of this, greeting Rarity in an excited if clumsy manner and complimenting her hat in front of Jet Set and Upper Crust.